 The text of each of the following job descriptions is available electronically so you can edit them, add to them, and adapt them to your system's particular situation.
-Download Microsoft Word documents of these job descriptions on the RCAP website at www.rcap.org/boardguide.
+Email info@rcap.org to request a copy.

 G1 Customer-Service Policy